Xh4H/Loki/README.md

 --inspect     -i   Enable inspector mode
 --accesstoken -a   Access token for npmjs.com
---attack           Whether to attack the project --host             Host IP where the reverse shell lister is running (defaults to localhost) --port             Port where the reverse shell lister is running (defaults to 1456)
+--attack           Whether to attack the project --host             Host IP where the reverse shell listener is running (defaults to localhost) --port             Port where the reverse shell listener is running (defaults to 1456)
 ```